 Our long snowy winter is finally over.
 As the weather is starting to turn warmer, many homeowners are trying to get a jump-start on having the best lawn in the neighborhood.
-Using IFA’s easy 4-step Plus Lawncare Program will help you get that deep green envy.
+Using our easy IFA 4-step Plus Lawn Care Program will help you get that deep green envy.

 In most areas of Utah and throughout the Intermountain West, March to mid-April is the ideal time to begin the steps to a beautiful lawn (or late January to mid-February in St. George and Southern Utah).

-An application of IFA’s early spring fertilizer with crabgrass and spurge weed preventer is step one in getting a beautiful weed-free lawn.
+An application of our early spring fertilizer, IFA Step 1 Crabgrass & Spurge Preventer, is step one to obtaining a beautiful weed-free lawn.
 The pre-emergent fertilizer provides a weed barrier, killing weeds as they germinate from the seeds that have lain dormant in your lawn all winter.
 If they are eliminated now, they won’t become a problem later this spring and summer.

-Around Mother’s Day (approximately 4-6 weeks following your first application of IFA Crabgrass & Spurge Preventer) is the ideal time to apply step two of your lawn care program.
+Around Mother’s Day (approximately 4-6 weeks following your first application of IFA Step 1 Crabgrass & Spurge Preventer) is the ideal time to apply step two in our lawn care program.

-Your lawn is ready for its next feeding, and IFA Weed & Feed fertilizer is locally formulated to give your lawn exactly what it needs at the right time.
-The herbicide in IFA Weed & Feed fertilizer will kill dandelions, and other weeds that are appearing in your lawn, while giving it a needed application of iron.
+Your lawn is ready for its next feeding, and IFA Step 2 Weed & Feed is locally formulated to give your lawn exactly what it needs at the right time.
+The herbicide in IFA Step 2 Weed & Feed will kill dandelions, and other weeds that are appearing in your lawn, while giving it a much-needed application of iron.
 One difference in this step is you water first, and while the foliage is still wet, apply the weed & feed.
 You then wait 24 to 48 hours to water the fertilizer in.

-The slow release nitrogen and an Omnicote application of iron, manganese and zinc found in IFA Spring & Summer fertilizer is an IFA exclusive process by which iron and other important micronutrients, needed for a healthy lawn, are applied to each individual fertilizer pellet.
-The Omnicote coating insures that all of the micronutrients are evenly distributed over the entire lawn, allowing for maximum nutrient uptake, which will maintain its beautiful green color and efficient water utilization.
+The slow release nitrogen and an Omnicote application of iron, manganese and zinc found in IFA Step 3 Spring & Summer Fertilizer is an IFA exclusive process by which iron and other important micronutrients, needed for a healthy lawn, are applied to each individual fertilizer pellet.
+The Omnicote coating ensures that all of the micronutrients are evenly distributed over the entire lawn.
+This allows for maximum nutrient uptake, which will maintain its beautiful green color and efficient water utilization.

-IFA Step 4 fertilizer also contains Omnicote iron that will give you a deep green lawn up to Halloween and beyond.
-This is also good time to apply a second application of IFA Bountiful Earth Humate, which will help to fortify the lawn for the winter months and aid in vigorous growth next spring.
+IFA Step 4 Fall & Winter Fertilizer also contains Omnicote iron that will give you a deep green lawn up to Halloween and beyond.
+This is also a good time to apply a second application of IFA Bountiful Earth Humate.
+Humate will help fortify the lawn for the winter months and aid in vigorous growth next spring.

 Other Lawn Care Tips: